How to Grow Sea Monkeys From a Kit

 Continued Care for Sea Monkeys

-The food in the packet should last a good while but if you start to run low, you can purchase more sea monkey food at Toys R Us, pet shops or online several places.
-You can also get anything you need for them plus additional supplies at the official sea monkey website.
+The food in the packet should last a good while, but if you start to run low, you can purchase more sea monkey food at Toys 'R' Us, pet shops, or online several places.
+You can also get anything you need for them (plus additional supplies) at the official sea monkey website.

-Fun Facts about Sea Monkeys
+Fun Facts About Sea Monkeys

-- Sea Monkeys are born with one eye but as they grow they form two more eyes and end up shedding the one baby eye eventually.
-So according to which stage of life they are currently in, they could have either one, two or three eyes!
+- Sea monkeys are born with one eye, but as they grow, they form two more eyes and end up shedding the one baby eye eventually.
+So, according to which stage of life they are currently in, they could have either one, two, or three eyes!

-- Many think Sea Monkeys are just brine shrimp but they are actually not the same.
+- Many think sea monkeys are just brine shrimp, but they are actually not the same.
 They are in the same family but do have differences.
 Brine shrimp do not live near as long as sea monkeys.

-- Male and female sea monkeys mate to make babies just like other animal species but if a male is not present, some females can make babies without a male.
+- Male and female sea monkeys mate to make babies, just like other animal species, but if a male is not present, some females can make babies without a male.
 The process is called meiotic parthenogenesis.

-- Sea Monkeys actually breathe through their feet!
+- Sea monkeys actually breathe through their feet!

 - Sea monkeys live up to 2 years and can get up to 3/4 inches long.